 Julia nodded, looked puzzled.

-`South Island?’ asked Gus, who had been stacking glasses in the corner.
-He came over to join them now, leaning his elbows on the bar as Julia helped herself to some nuts in a small bowl in front of him.
+‘South Island?’ asked Gus, who had been stacking glasses in the corner.
+He joined them, leaning his elbows on the bar as Julia helped herself to some nuts in a small bowl in front of him.

 Gus grinned, nudged Julia.